Managing Northern Corn Leaf Blight Race Shifts

 To provide disease resistance to NLB when multiple races might be present, 2 or more Ht genes may be needed.
 For example, a combination of Ht1 and Ht2 genes would provide resistance to Races 0, 1 and 23N, the predominant races of NLB in the U.S. and Canada.
 Because of these multiple races of NLB, Pioneer breeders are incorporating additional Ht genes in their hybrid development programs (i.e., a "multigenic" approach).
 Resistant phenotype and inheritance of NLB resistance genes are shown below (Table 2):

-The resistant phenotype which appears with Ht1, Ht2 and Ht3 genes is tissue chlorosis, where normal green color begins to change to a yellow hue in leaf lesions (Figure 3, left).
-These NLB lesions are slower to develop, and there are fewer spores produced per lesion.
+The resistant phenotype which appears with Ht1, Ht2 and Ht3 genes is tissue chlorosis, where normal green color begins to change to a yellow hue in leaf lesions (Figure 3).
+These northern leaf blight lesions are slower to develop, and there are fewer spores produced per lesion.

 With the Ht4 gene, a chlorotic "halo" appears around the lesions, which are somewhat smaller in size and fewer in frequency.